 Keep in mind that backing up a trailer requires prior movements of the towed vehicle to move the towed vehicle in the correct direction.
 You need a preconceived route, keeping in mind the direction of the trailer, the direction of the towing vehicle, any objects in the immediate vicinity of the driving route, and the relative motion between all the objects involved.

-One of the best things you can do is check the camp space before attempting to return.
-This will allow you to identify obstacles or problems that you may not have noticed on your tow vehicle.
+One of the best things you can do is check the area into which you will be attempting to back the travel trailer.
+This will allow you to identify obstacles or problems early in the process.

 Have a Spotter

-Seek the help of an spotter.
-We said before that it can be your spouse, your child, a neighboring camper, anyone.
-You just need one more pair of eyes to watch your trailer.
-This will help keep you and your vehicle safe and make backing up much easier.
+Seek the help of a spotter.
+As mentioned before - a spotter can be your spouse, your child, a neighboring camper, anyone.
+It usually helps a lot to have more than one pair of eyes (yours!).
+Another set of eyes from another angle will help keep you and your vehicle safe and will really make baking up that much easier.

 No matter how you feel about backing-in your RV, you need to take things slow.
 Going slow will allow you to readjust if you need to.
 There’s often a delay from what your hands do on the steering wheel and how the trailer reacts.
 Going slow will let you account for that time.